'Gods Of The Upper Air' Traces The Birth Of Cultural Anthropology

 "At the time, any right-thinking American took many of the basic ideas the Nazis espoused as natural and well proven, even if they weren't accompanied by a swastika.
 The Germans had spent the 1930s not so much inventing a race-obsessed, overweening state as catching up with one."

 Mandatory segregation was in place in the U.S. almost everywhere.
-Immigration laws were designed to favor the people "the Nazis called Aryans" and they were complemented by widespread policies of enforced sterilization.
+Immigration laws were designed to favor the people "the Nazis called Aryans," and they were complemented by widespread policies of enforced sterilization.

 The reach of Boas and his circle was immense, yet they knew the struggle for equality would be prolonged.
-Boas's final words, uttered in 1942 just before he collapsed at the Columbia Faculty Club, were said to a visiting scholar who fled Paris in the wake of the German occupation: "We should never stop repeating the idea that racism is a monstrous error and an impudent lie."
+Boas' final words, uttered in 1942 just before he collapsed at the Columbia Faculty Club, were said to a visiting scholar who fled Paris in the wake of the German occupation: "We should never stop repeating the idea that racism is a monstrous error and an impudent lie."

-With a light yet unmistakable touch, King connects the dots from Boas's time to ours.
-He mentions President Donald Trump's describing of Mexicans as "rapists" during the kickoff of his presidential campaign, and we get the point: The reduction of human beings to types — people stereotyped as inferior and menacing, deserving of being keep out or cast out — is a clear and present danger.
+With a light yet unmistakable touch, King connects the dots from Boas' time to ours.
+He mentions President Trump's describing of Mexicans as "rapists" during the kickoff of his presidential campaign, and we get the point: The reduction of human beings to types — people stereotyped as inferior and menacing, deserving of being keep out or cast out — is a clear and present danger.

 Reading Gods of the Upper Air, though, provides inspiration.
-The anthropology of equality tells us that every population is as fully human as any other, and deserving of understanding and compassion.
+The anthropology of equality tells us that every population is as fully human as any other and deserving of understanding and compassion.

-Barbara J. King is an author and anthropology professor emerita at the College of William and Mary.
+Barbara J. King is an author and anthropology professor emerita at the College of William & Mary.
 Her most recent books are How Animals Grieve and Personalities on the Plate: The Lives & Minds of Animals We Eat.